aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 ## Review

-In this Lab you performed:
+In this lab you performed:

 + Creating the CoreServicesVnet virtual network and subnets
 + Creating the ManufacturingVnet virtual network and subnets